-Some research asserts that pine barrens species alter their environment to favor their own perpetuation (Noble and Slatyer 1977).
+Some research asserts that pine barrens species alter their environment to favor their own perpetuation (Noble and Slatyer 1977), Rowe 1983).
 Fire-tolerant species promote ignition with their volatile foliage.
 Fire then consumes the available litter that would otherwise decompose and enrich the soil making it more hospitable for less fire-tolerant species.
 Reduced nutrient levels favor species that tolerate fire and poor soil, and the presence of these species favors recurring fire.
 This feedback loop may be destabilized when fires are suppressed or prevented, when nutrients are added to the soil, or by prolonged wet weather.
-With prolonged fire exclusion (through active wildfire suppression and fire prevention efforts), plant succession ultimately could result in the replacement of pine barrens with oak forests.
+With prolonged fire exclusion (through active wildfire suppression and fire prevention efforts), plant succession could ultimately result in the replacement of pine barrens with forests dominated by oak, hickory, and beech.